This post will be updated as examples and data are added

 In the example above, you can see results from a query for coronavirus desease 2019, the topic for the current novel coronavirus.
 You can see that we understand the topic from the query and populate a card to the right of the search results showing a description along with parent and related topics.
 By selecting a publication from the list you are taken to a details page for that publication showing any information we collected about the publication (publishing venue, authors, institutions, links that we have currently found to the document on the web any topics that have been tagged for the publication).
 In the bottom section of the page, we show any publications that are referenced, any publications that we have found to cite the publication and a tab for related publications that we have found.

-We also provide analytics for each entity type in our graph (publications, authors, topics, conferences, journals, and institutions).
+We also provide analytics for each entity type in our graph (publications (opens in new tab), authors (opens in new tab), topics (opens in new tab), conferences (opens in new tab), journals (opens in new tab), and institutions (opens in new tab)).
 Our analytics pages allow you to search for Topics and find the top 100 entities, trends data and an overview of the distribution of entity types in the graph.

 The Microsoft Academic team is committed to providing the community with any data that can help stem the COVID-19 advance.
 We hope that this blog post has offered some guidance and it will be updated as appropriate when details or related information changes.